The Potions Master:

 That was a mean trick to play on a 12-year old, but we know Snape will carry a grudge until doomsday, and we don’t know to what degree he blamed Harry for his near immolation during the broom hexing incident the previous year.

 In PoA, Harry started casually breaking rules and Snape came down on him like a ton of bricks.
 The combination of Sirius Black’s invasion of the castle, having to interact with Lupin, Lupin’s passive-aggressive taunts, and Lupin’s eventual relationship with Harry also would not have helped.
-And, even though I suspect that Occlumency on a high level (of which Snape is quite capable) may be of considerable benefit in resisting the effect of Dementors, the school and the village were nevertheless under siege by the creatures for the entire year, and I very much doubt that it was without collateral effect, either.
+And, even though I suspect that Occlumency on a high level (of which Snape is quite capable) may be of considerable benefit in resisting the effect of Dementors, the school and the village were nevertheless under siege by the creatures for the entire year, and I very much doubt that it was without collateral effect on everyone’s emotional well-being, either.

 Indeed one belatedly wonders if that might have had some input upon the internecine warfare among the trio over the course of the year, as well.